Coupling (British TV series): Remakes

 In 2001, the American network NBC commissioned an adaptation of the show, which was reported as a possible replacement for Friends, which was coming to the end of its run.
-Moffat and Sue and Beryl Vertue served as executive producers alongside Phoef Sutton and Ben Silverman.
-Unlike most adaptations, the NBC version would reuse Moffat's original scripts, although these were adapted by Sutton, and were shortened to comply with the shorter running time (NBC has multiple advertisement breaks compared to the original broadcaster, BBC Two, which has none).
+Working between the third and the last series, Moffat with Sue and Beryl Vertue served as executive producers alongside Phoef Sutton and Ben Silverman.
+Unlike most adaptations, the US version would reuse Moffat's original scripts, although these were adapted by Sutton, and were shortened from the original run-time of 29 minutes to comply with the shorter running time down to about 20 to 22 minutes — NBC has multiple advert breaks, whereas the original broadcaster, BBC Two, has none.
 Other writers, such as Danny Zuker and Paul Corrigan, worked on episodes later in the series.
-The adaptation was attacked in the press before the first episode aired, because it was more sexually explicit than typical American television.
-The US version starred Colin Ferguson, Jay Harrington, Christopher Moynihan, Lindsay Price, Rena Sofer, and Sonya Walger; Gina Bellman, who plays Jane in the British series, made a cameo appearance in the first episode.
+The adaptation was attacked in the press before the first episode aired, because it was much more sexually explicit than typical American television.
+The US version starred Colin Ferguson, Jay Harrington, Christopher Moynihan, Lindsay Price, Rena Sofer, and Sonya Walger; with Gina Bellman, who plays Jane in the original series, making a cameo appearance in the first episode.
 The time slot was Thursday night at 9:30 pm following Will & Grace, and the show premiered on 25 September 2003.
 Following a poor audience and critical reception, the series was pulled from the schedules after airing just four episodes.
 By that point, 10 of 13 episodes commissioned by the network had been filmed; the remaining six remain unaired.
 Moffat blamed the show's failure on NBC's intervention during the creative and production processes.

 A Greek adaptation was broadcast on ANT1 in 2007 and 2008.